Who We Are

 Recent News

-Washington, D.C. — Today, American Families Against Cartel Terrorism (AmFACT) President Adriana Jones released a statement in response to the announcement from the U.S. Department of Treasury of new sanctions against a financial and manufacturing network supporting...
+AmFACT President Adriana Jones Warns More Action Needed to Protect Americans from Mexican Cartels WASHINGTON, D.C. — Today, American Families Against Cartel Terrorism (AmFACT) President Adriana Jones released a statement in response to the announcement by the U.S....